SAN DIEGO PROBATION VIOLATION ATTORNEY

 Probation and parole are similar, but they are not the same.
 Probation allows individuals to continue to live in society in lieu of serving a part or all of a prison sentence.
 Parole, on the other hand, occurs when those who have been in prison are allowed to leave early for good behavior or other reasons.
 Individuals on probation and parole are subject to some of the same expected behaviors, and probation and parole hearings may be very similar in nature.

 If you have been accused of violating the terms of your probation, you may want to contact a criminal defense attorney for guidance.
 Your probation officer may not understand the circumstances surrounding your violation or he or she may have the wrong information.
-A defense attorney may be able to keep the court from revoking your right to probation and prevent other consequences from being inflicted on you unnecessarily.
+A criminal defense attorney in San Diego may be able to keep the court from revoking your right to probation and prevent other consequences from being inflicted on you unnecessarily.

 The consequences imposed on individuals on probation can be needlessly harsh.
 There are already so many hurdles to regaining a normal life after a conviction; the last thing you need is for the courts to come down hard on you for no reason or for a misunderstanding.